In the 1980-90s some of the armoured ambulances followed

 Indian Medical Section.

-For any further information on this subject of named ambulances, from RAMC ambulance drivers, maybe even the driver of this vehicle, we would be extremely grateful.
+from RAMC ambulance drivers, maybe even the driver of this vehicle,

 E-Mail to: research@victoriacross.co.uk